adiesner/eHzLogger/README.md

-#Description
+##Description

-Read/parsing the output of my "Drehstromzähler" eHZ E3L - AW11112 using the IR optical head from []volkszaehler.org](http://wiki.volkszaehler.org/hardware/controllers/ir-schreib-lesekopf).
+Read/parsing the output of my "Drehstromzähler" eHZ E3L - AW11112 using the IR optical head from [volkszaehler.org](http://wiki.volkszaehler.org/hardware/controllers/ir-schreib-lesekopf).

 Goal: Push the output to an InfluxDB instance.